paymill/paymill-documentation/guides/reference/bridge.html.md

 The JSON object has to contain the following mandatory fields for the paymill.createToken function:

   - `number`     : The credit card number has to be a string without any spaces.
   - `exp_month`  : Two-digit month number for the expiration date
   - `exp_year`   : Four-digit year number for the expiration date
   - `cvc`        : 3 or 4 digits check number
   - `amount_int` : Transaction amount in the smallest currency unit (integer), e.g. `345` for 3.45 €
   - `currency`   : Three character currency code (ISO 4217) of the transaction, eg. `EUR` or `GBP`

-Optional fields:

   - `cardholder` : Name of the cardholder
+  - `email`      : Email address of your customer

 Mandatory for direct debit: